Richa Gaur: Career

 At the age of six, Gaur joined the extracurricular activity Taekwondo, a martial arts style, arranged by school administration where she had developed an interest to learn more and more martial art's styles.
 She took local coaches training to sharp her martial arts skills and established herself.
 At the same time she participate in many inter school competitions and won medals.

 In 2011, Gaur won a silver medal in Rajasthan Taekwondo Junior Championship at Ajmer which was her life's turning point as she said in an interview.
 After this she won many gold, silver and bronze medals in different martial arts styles like judo, karate, Muay Thai and taekwondo. at state and national level when she was in college.
-In 2012, she was selected in Rajasthan State team for National championship organised by Muay Thai India. in this championship she gained attention by winning a gold medal and became Rajashthan state record holder as the first national gold medalist from Rajasthan in both men's and women's categories.
+In 2012, she was selected in Rajasthan State team for National championship organised by Muay Thai India. in this championship she gained attention by winning a gold medal and became Rajasthan state record holder as the first national gold medalist from Rajasthan in both men's and women's categories.

 In 2013 she joined India team for advanced training, organised by M.H.
 Abid (President of MTI), to participate in the World Muay Thai Championship, Bangkok.
 She showed her talent in Amateur category for first time in an International ring on 19 March 2013 and 23 March 2013 few days after her first international performance she made India proud by winning her first international bronze medal in Pre-amateur category and again listed herself in Rajasthan state record holder.

 Same year she won gold in Taekwondo and Muaythai.
 In 2014 she won her fifth national gold in Muay Thai Nationals and made a hat trick of gold in three consecutive years for which she was called "Muay Thai Queen of India."

 In October, 2015 she again represented India in the South Asian Taekwondo Championship and this time won gold.

 Gaur has a martial arts institute named "Global Institute of Self-Defense and Martial Arts" that promotes the need to know self-defense techniques in girls in Indian states.
 She had trained 60,000 youth including Rajasthan Police, Haryana Police, Reserve Bank of India employees, State Bank of India employees, Non-governmental organization, PTI's, college & school girls.

 For her efforts and achievements, she was listed in Top 100 women achievers of India on 22 January 2015 and honored by Former President of India Pranab Mukherjee and Maneka Gandhi in the field of Women's empowerment.